This article is part of a series on “Testing Serverless Applications” based on lessons I teach in the Serverless Testing Workshop.

 - What test coverage do we need?
 And how do I measure it?

-I have observed a few different schools of thought recently on the best way to approach testing serverless applications amongst respected practitioners.
+I have observed a few different schools of thought on the best way to approach testing serverless applications amongst respected practitioners.
 These schools of thought are roughly split across two dimensions:

 - Local vs cloud-based testing